mbeaudru/modern-js-cheatsheet/readme.md

 ### <a name="mutation_def"></a> Variable mutation

-A variable is said to have been mutated when its initial value has changed afterwards.
+A variable is said to have been mutated when its initial value has changed afterward.

 ```js
 var myArray = [];